andrewdempsey2018/NES-backgrounds/README.md

 ## Palette

 Our palette consists of 16 bytes - and these 16 bytes are grouped into 4 sub groups.
 A tile can be coloured by one of these sub groups at a time.
+You'll notice that the first byte of each sub palette is the same - this is known as a 'backdrop colour' and it is essentially used for transparency.

 ![paletteinfo](assets/paletteinfo.png)